lmacakova/inventory_management_app/README.md

 ---

-This project was developed as part of the Programming and Scripting module during my study at ATU.
-It is a Flask [^1] web application that provides create, update, search, and delete functions, along with a print function.
+A Flask [^1] web application that provides create, update, search, and delete functions, along with a print function.

 ---